 If there's something you have been struggling with, and have tried everything else with little to no success, we invite you to learn more about us.
-Please call to schedule an appointment, or visit our hypnosis center in Rochester NY.
+Please call to schedule an online appointment.

 What are the main differences between hypno and psycho analysis?

 Whereas psychoanalysis seeks to better explain complex patterns of behavior, hypno-analysis digs deeper; to uncover and address the root causes of an individuals issues.
 Psychoanalysis generally takes place over extended periods of time, to decipher matters of the unconscious mind.
 In contrast, hypno analysis is an equally-targeted type of therapy, designed to bring results and improvements at a much faster pace.

 Will hypnosis work even if can't recall specific past memories?

 In most cases, yes.
 That's one of the true goals of clinical hypnosis; by using a carefully-controlled mix of focus, relaxation and guided visualization, hypnosis can serve as the tool which allows you to recall memories that have been forgotten or repressed.
 Ultimately, this is what allows a skilled hypnotherapist to assist you in dealing with them in a more efficient and manageable way.

 Will I be completely "under" once hypnotized?

 This is without a doubt the most common concern among those considering hypnosis therapy.
 Don't worry, you have nothing to fear.
 Though deeply relaxed (a state of relaxation most have never experienced), you will be fully aware of everything being said and taking place during your session.
 You won't be made to think you're Elvis, stand on one leg, or reveal personal secrets.
 It's a very controlled setting, and one that we're sure you'll find to be extremely comfortable.